Al Hashimiyya: Modern era

 The Jordanian census of 1961 found 1,105 inhabitants in Fara, of whom 81 were Christians.

 Jordan's 1967 war had a dramatic impact on the population of Hashimiyya.
 Before the war the town's population was so small that the oldest mosque, The Great Hashimiyya Mosque, wasn't built until 1949 by Hajj Ahmed Abusini.
 Most of the village's population lived in the western end, with Al-Maisor marking the village's eastern boundary.
-However, in the aftermath of the war many families from the Jordan Valley chose to move further inside Jordan's border.
-By 2000 6 more mosques were constructed to accommodate the population swell.
-Al-Maisor was now within the village's limits and houses reached more than a kilometer further east.
-Because of this population influx the more established western part of the village became a downtown with shops, bakeries, butchers and blacksmiths.
-The municipal building grew to contain a health center and later a dentist's office opened nearby.
-When paved roads came in the 1970s buses between Hashimiyya and Ajloun soon followed, making travel easy between Hashimiyya and Amman.
+However, in the aftermath of the war many families from the Jordan Valley chose to move further inland into Jordan's border.
+By 2000, six more mosques were constructed to accommodate the population swell.
+Al-Maisor is now within the village's limits and houses reached more than a kilometer further east.
+As a result of this population influx, the more established western part of the village became the downtown area, with shops, bakeries, butchers, and blacksmiths.
+The municipal building expanded to include a health center, and later, a dentist’s office opened nearby.
+When paved roads were introduced in the 1970s, buses between Hashimiyya and Ajloun soon followed, making travel between Hashimiyya and Amman much easier.

-The development of the town was witnessed by a member of the royal family who visited the town in the 1980s.
-He was so impressed by the town that he reportedly said that it could no longer be called Farah (meaning musk) and changed the name to Hashimiyya (meaning Hashemite, the name of Jordan's ruling dynasty).
+The town’s development was witnessed by a member of the royal family who visited in the 1980s.
+He was impressed by the growth that he reportedly said it could no longer be called Fara (meaning 'musk') and changed the name to Hashimiyya (meaning '[the place of] the Hashemites, in reference to Jordan’s ruling dynasty.